LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![](./images/media/AMADevTool_ModernizationWizard6.png)</kbd>

-	From the project explorer, expand the target directory and you shoud find the generated war file WhereAmI-2.0.1.war.
+	From the project explorer, expand the target directory and you should find the generated war file WhereAmI-2.0.1.war.

 	<kbd>![WhereAmI_201_war](./images/media/WhereAmI_201_war.png)</kbd>